HyperKat/ws-navigator_0.5/README.md

 Next steps
   1. add responsive design to the menu css
+  2. add language to empty labels/fields
-  2. building a complete template for the modules
+  3. building a complete template for the modules

 Installation:
   1. unzip folder